Last Updated on August 30, 2021 by DMEditor

 More Information About Both Platforms

-LearnDash and Teachable have core differences — LearnDash is a WordPress plugin and Teachable is its own platform.
+LearnDash and Teachable have core differences as an online course platform — LearnDash is a WordPress plugin and Teachable is its own platform.
 This means certain audience members may benefit from one over the other in this regard.

 For example, if you want to host a website and your course on the same system, the LearnDash plugin is your best option.

 Hosting a website for your course has many benefits; you can write blogs and produce other free content while keeping your course as a paid option.
-If you’re familiar with WordPress, you’ll be glad to know that LearnDash’s content creation platform looks similar to WordPress’.
+If you’re familiar with WordPress site management, you’ll be glad to know that LearnDash’s content creation platform looks similar to WordPress’ (almost like a WordPress theme).

-Since LearnDash is powered on WordPress, you also have a wide variety of options if you want to host other functions such as marketing, different membership levels, and payments.
+Since LearnDash is powered on WordPress, you also have a wide variety of options if you want to host other functions such as marketing, different membership levels, and payments (payment gateway).
 You can find these options on the dashboard.

 Teachable is the place where serious course creators should try.
 You can create and publish courses, accept payments, and you can even host different marketing campaigns such as email newsletters.
 You can also navigate these functions on their dashboard.